John-Abbott-College/4A8-Notes/30_Installer_WAPP.md

 You could launch the installer from the html files or the folder.

 Note that you are blocked from installing the application.
-This is because the certificate is not trusted.
+This is because the certificate is not trusted!

 Since you know that you created the certificate you could indicate that you trust the certificate.